Kellyville metro station: Design and construction

 As part of the project's public–private partnership delivery model, a consortium was chosen to operate the stations and trains.
 To ensure that the stations were designed to be maintainable and with customer service in mind, the operator would also be responsible for designing and building the station buildings.
 (An Italian joint venture, Impregilo-Salini, was chosen to build the viaduct as part of a separate $340 million contract.)
 The Metro Trains Sydney consortium, includes MTR Corporation, which designed, built and operates the stations on the Mass Transit Railway in Hong Kong.

 Work on the new station began in June 2014.
 The NWRL was rebranded Sydney Metro Northwest the following year.

 Services

 Kellyville has two side platforms.
-It is served by Metro North West Line services.
-Kellyville station is served by a number of bus routes operated by Busways and Hillsbus.
+It is served by Metro North West & Bankstown Line services.
+Kellyville station is served by a number of bus routes operated by Busways and CDC NSW.